-Region: Eight environmental organizations urge EU to stop Chinese project which violate environmental regulations16.
-September 2020. / SEE Energy News
+Region: Eight environmental organizations urge EU to stop Chinese project which violate environmental regulations, SEE Energy News

 This statement is primarily related to the construction of coal-fired power plants in 27 EU member states, as well as Western Balkan states.

 According to CEE Bankwatch, Chinese state-owned companies have been particularly active in south-east Europe in recent years.
 Contracts have been signed to build four new and rehabilitate two existing coal-fired power plants.
 At least three more MoUs for new coal-fired power plants have been signed.
 Chinese companies have also bought the Smederevo steel plant and the Bor copper mine, and are planning to build a tyre factory in Zrenjanin, all in Serbia.

 Despite Chinese policy guidelines requiring compliance with host country legislation, most of the projects breach national and EU environmental, procurement and state aid laws.
 For example: none of the projects are in line with the latest EU pollution control standards, the so-called LCP BREF, from 2017, most have very weak environmental assessment studies, and the Drmno coalmine expansion in Serbia had none at all.
 TPP Tuzla unit 7 project in Bosnia and Herzegovina has become notorious due to a state loan guarantee that is now subject to an infringement procedure by the Secretariat of the Energy Community Treaty due to state aid violations.